coachchucksol/solcat/README.md

 - 🧪 **Testing Ready**: Complete test suite using `solana-program-test` - the best balance between control and overhead.
 - 📦 **Modular Design**: Clean separation between program, SDK, CLI, and tests
 - 🔧 **Developer Friendly**: No magic black boxs - all in simple Rust!
 I also follow the principle of As Few Crates As Possible (AFCAP)
+- 🤖 **Vibe Coded UI**: The NextJS UI was vibecoded, its kinda janky and ugly.
+I may come back and make it better at some point.

 ## Installation